Notice, Calm and Comfort your own big emotions and shift from reacting in anger to responding with love.

 Come back to the question “what would help me feel calm, connected, supported, etc?”
 Once you can list a few actions you could take or reassurances you could ask for, create a plan to make them happen.

 This may mean saying No to something that’s not working for you.
 Maybe it’s saying YES to something you really desire but feel too exhausted or afraid to embrace.
 What are the ways you can care for and comfort yourself so that you can be the parent who stays calm in the face of parenting disasters?
-You may need to ask friends or family for help in this department and that’s okay.
+You may need to ask friends or family for help and that’s okay, they want to support you.
 Do them a favor and don’t be vague; ask them for exactly what you need and when.
 They can say “sure, I’ve got your back!” or, “maybe next time.”

-Sigh… this is when it’s probably a good idea to remind you that we’re all on a different path, a different timeline.
-We all have different motivations.
-For me this process was messy, and for every 3 steps forward I fell back on my ass and needed someone to help me back on to my feet.
+As you move forward on your parenting path, be gentle with yourself.
+For me this process was messy, and for every 3 steps forward I fell on my ass and needed someone to help me back on to my feet.

-Sometimes it feels like climbing Everest, with so many unsteady footholds, limited oxygen and looming obstacles.
-So my final word of advice is to connect with your partner or a friend (an entire tribe maybe?
-I’ve created one here.) that can walk this path with you.
-Someone you trust who can reach out a steadying hand when you lose your balance.
-Someone to make you laugh, always remember to pack snacks, and periodically point out that the view just keeps getting better and better.
+So my final word of advice is to connect with your partner or a friend (I’ve created a Mindful Parenting community you are welcome to join!) that can walk this path with you.
+Someone you trust to make you laugh, always remember to pack snacks, and periodically point out that the view just keeps getting better and better.